List of political parties in China: Minor parties

 While only the CCP holds effective power at the national level, there are officially eight minor and non-oppositional parties that exist alongside the CCP that are officially titled democratic parties.
 Founded before the proclamation of the People's Republic of China, these parties must accept the "leading role" of the CCP as a condition of their continued existence.
-The official party system of the PRC is the system of multi-party cooperation and political consultation under the leadership of the CCP, and the relationship between these parties and the CCP has officially been described as "long-term coexistence and mutual supervision, treating each other with full sincerity and sharing weal or woe" (prosperity or adversity).
+The official party system of the PRC is termed a "system of multi-party cooperation and political consultation under the leadership of the CCP."
 According to Human Rights Watch, these parties "play an advisory rather than an oppositional role".